wcgordon1/lamplighter/manuscript/publish/ch13_Break_the_Line.md

 "Like chess," Rooke said, leaning over Ivy's shoulder.
 "Rows and columns."

 "Exactly.
 But faster."
 Tilda ran through a sequence: short-long-long-short, then a pause, then three short, one long, two short.
 The lamp outside blinked obediently.
-"Message start, sector three-one-two—that's the promenade near the bandstand—then instruction code."
+"Message start, sector three-one-two; that's the promenade near the bandstand; then instruction code."

 "What kind of instructions?"
 Ivy asked.